 People who can design good APIs and source layouts on the first try.
 This is crucial to working in teams and scaling.
 Before you do work, you should be able to explain to a contractor what you want done.
 ME has a great divide between design and machining that software lacks; we want to try to fix that.

-All positions are full time and on site in our San Francisco office.
+All positions are full time and on site in our beautiful Downtown San Diego office.
 Alternatively to clicking the links below, if you think we think you'd be a good fit, you can just e-mail us: givemeajob at comma ai.

 If you include a good solution to ourprogramming challenge in your e-mail, we'll take you much more seriously than if you tell us you have great "business ideas" and understand we are very busy but just want to meet for 20 minutes for coffee.